-Deferred Outflows/Inflows of Resources - In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+Deferred Outflows/Inflows of Resources - In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows of resources, represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-For the Board, deferred outflows of resources include a deferral related to pension reported in the government-wide statement of net position.
-The deferred outflows of resources related to pension are explained in Note 9.
+For the Board, deferred outflows of resources include a deferral related to pension and other postemployment benefits reported in the government-wide Statement of Net Position.
+The deferred outflows of resources related to pension/OPEB are explained in Notes 9 and 10.

-In addition to the liabilities, the statement of net position and balance sheet report a separate section for deferred inflows of resources.
+In addition to the liabilities, the Statement of Net Position and Balance Sheet report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-For the Board, deferred inflows of resources include deferral related to pension and unavailable revenues.
+For the Board, deferred inflows of resources include deferral related to pension, other postemployment benefits and unavailable revenues.
 Unavailable revenue is reported only on the governmental funds Balance Sheet, and represents receivables that will not be collected within the available period.
 For the Board, unavailable revenue includes grants.
 These amounts are deferred and recognized as inflows of resources in the period the amounts became available.
-Deferred inflows of resources related to pension are reported on the government-wide statement of net position (see Note 9).
+Deferred inflows of resources related to pension and other postemployment benefits are reported on the government-wide Statement of Net Position (see Notes 9 and 10).

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2017
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2018